-Students will enjoy day lodging at a cabin or meeting room in Meeman-Shelby Forest State Park (in the Loosahatchie River Watershed) to participate in multiple fun and educational activities to reinforce their knowledge of environmental and storm water awareness issues and behavioral change.
-Students will embark on a nature walk to a natural spring, a point at which water flows from an aquifer to the Earth's surface.
+Students will explore Meeman-Shelby Forest State Park (Loosahatchie River Watershed) and discover the connections of natural systems and human impact.
+Students will participate in fun, educational activities to reinforce their knowledge of environmental and storm water awareness issues and behavioral change.
+Students will embark on a nature walk to a natural spring, a point at which water flows from a groundwater source to the Earth's surface.
 Chemical water testing of the spring will be performed to compare with collected samples from urban and non-urban surface waterbodies (where water has been exposed to explored variables).
 Students will identify various flora and fauna and compare the data to other visited ecosystems.
 From multiple observations and collected data, students will discuss environmental issues while strengthening their problem-solving skills.
 Students will discuss common, everyday behaviors that contribute to storm water pollution and as well as behaviors to diminish or eliminate such pollution.
 Students will explore their knowledge of watersheds and compare their observations from the three watersheds visited (Nonconnah, Wolf, and Loosahatchie).
 Students will review and discuss the impacts of urban development in the watersheds by participating in fun activities and games led by the Project Coordinator.
 Such activities/games may include, but are not limited to a scavenger hunt, a demonstration of the EnviroScape Watershed model, Recycle Re-shop Remix (relay game), Watershed Trivia Feud (trivia game show style), Don't Break the Planet, Why Are You So Green?
 (Environmental debates), One For All (Population Education activity), and more.
 All activities are designed to reinforce and enhance understanding of the material prior to the students' work on their chosen project.
 Students will decide whether their data and observations from the week will be used to produce a scientific paper, a tri-fold presentation, or a watershed model (with accompanying essay).
 Students will begin a preliminary outline of their scientific paper, trifold essay, or model presentation essay.
 Students will be encouraged to explore and enjoy the surrounding natural environment of the state park.
 (Location: Meeman-Shelby Forest State Park: Latitude 35.3337, Longitude: -90.0684: Approximate duration: 7 hours)